 B i o g r a p h y

-Through her work with the Taubman Approach and Keyboard Wellness Seminars at the University of North Texas and Temple University in Philadelphia, Dr. Chang helps pianists develop virtuosity while liberating them from fatigue, pain and injury.
+Through her work with the Taubman Approach and Keyboard Wellness Seminars at the University of North Texas, Texas A&M University, and Temple University in Philadelphia, Dr. Chang helps pianists develop virtuosity while liberating them from fatigue, pain, and injury.
+She has also presented and published on the subject for the European Piano Teachers Association International Conference at the Conservatorium van Amsterdam.
+She presents piano seminars and masterclasses at such institutions as the Central Conservatory of Music (Beijing), Shanghai Conservatory, Academia Internacional de Música de Coimbra (Portugal), Cleveland Institute of Music, Manhattan School of Music (NY), and Curtis Institue of Music (Philadelphia).

-Angelin Chang is Vice President, Board of Governors of The Recording Academy Chicago Chapter (National Academy of Recording Arts and Sciences) and serves as Chair of the Education Committee and the Classical Task Force.
-She is Past President of the Ohio Music Teachers Association Northeast District and has served on the Board of Trustees for the Great Lakes Theater.
-Dr. Chang is the Co-Chair of the Research Committee on Asian and Pacific Studies of the International Political Science Association (IPSA/RC18).
+Active in the GRAMMY® organization and its Classical Task Force, she has served as Vice President, Board of Governors for The Recording Academy (National Academy of Recording Arts and Sciences) Chicago Chapter and Chair of the Education and Classical Committees.
+She is Past President of the Ohio Music Teachers Association Northeast District and served on the Board of Trustees for Great Lakes Theater.
+Dr. Chang is Chair of the Research Committee on Asian and Pacific Studies of the International Political Science Association (IPSA/RC18) and an editor of the Routledge Handbook of Asia in World Politics.
+Cultural Agent for the United States Department of Arts and Culture, she has been selected for the Class of 2020 by Leadership Music.
+In addition to being the first American female pianist, Angelin Chang is also recognized as the first pianist of Asian descent awarded the GRAMMY®.

 Angelin Chang is Yamaha Corporation of America's first Academic-Performing Artist.
 Her use of the Disklavier® hybrid piano in presentation and performance is available upon request.